 View allAll Photos Tagged ProjectionScreen

-It returned this year for a second time at the LEED Certified Mitchell Hall on the campus of Columbus State Community College.
-Last year the conference was held virtually due to the COVID pandemic.
+It returned this year for a fourth time at the LEED Certified Mitchell Hall on the campus of Columbus State Community College.
+I have been on the planning committee since 2018.
+This year I handled the catering and was the event photography.

 Mitchell Hall is the New Home of the Columbus State's Hospitality Management and Culinary Arts Program.
 DesignGroup a Columbus/Pittsburgh firm was the building architect.